juristr/juristr.github.com/_drafts/ng2-getting-started-for-beginners.md

 ---

 <div class="article-intro">
 	Since about half a year, I'm organizing a <a href="http://www.meetup.com/Software-Craftsmanship-SouthTyrol/">local Meetup group around Software Craftsmanship</a>.
-Since I recently published <a href="/blog/2016/04/learning-angular2-directives-course/">a video course on "Learning Angular 2 directives"</a> and given also Angular 2 finally released RC1, I decided to organize a meetup to introduce Angular 2 to our members.
+I recently also published <a href="/blog/2016/04/learning-angular2-directives-course/">a video course on "Learning Angular 2 directives"</a> and given Angular 2 finally released RC1, I decided to organize a Meetup session to introduce Angular 2 to our members.
 </div>

 <br />